Why teenagers are disrespectful

 Tips for relationships

 - Be a role model.
 When you’re with your child, try to speak and act the way you want your child to speak and act towards you.
-For example, if you swear a lot, your child might find it difficult to understand why it’s not OK for them to swear.
+For example, if you swear a lot, your child might find it hard to understand why it’s not OK for them to swear.

 - If there’s a lot of tension between you and your child, another trusted adult might be able to support your child.
 This can ease the strain.